Kimbohlovette/WhoGet-App/readme.md

 ```
 localhost:5000/api/v1/asks/643791b25e5e075183257f15
 ```
-Endpoint to deletee a single Ask from the database.
+Endpoint to delete a single Ask from the database.
 It takes a request parameter `id` (the user id) and returns the ID of the deleted ask.
 A sample delete response is as shown below.
 ```
 {